-Who the heck do we think we are?
+Who the heck did we think we were?

-fRoots has also been keenly activist, campaigning on numerous issues over the years and involved in live music promotion and music production.
-We were among the small group of mover/shakers who dreamed up the whole World Music concept in 1987, instigated the BBC Radio 3 Awards for World Music, were involved in the groundbreaking Europe In Union concert series, 2005’s massive Ceilidh Aid, Roots At The Roundhouse and the South Bank’s Bridges, regularly sponsor and promote large and small folk events in the UK and get hands-on involved in tour sponsorship, record releases, artist development, and much more.
+fRoots was also keenly activist, campaigning on numerous issues over the years and involved in live music promotion and music production.
+We were among the small group of mover/shakers who dreamed up the whole World Music concept in 1987, instigated the BBC Radio 3 Awards for World Music, were involved in the groundbreaking Europe In Union concert series, 2005’s massive Ceilidh Aid, Roots At The Roundhouse and the South Bank’s Bridges, regularly sponsored and promoted large and small folk events in the UK and got hands-on involved in tour sponsorship, record releases, artist development, and much more.